MikeMaximus/gbm/GBM/readme.txt

 	- Game ID (instead of Game Name) can now be used to name backup files and folders.
 		- GBM will continue to use the name by default for ease of use.
 		- This behavior can be toggled in the "Backup and Restore" section of Settings.
 		- Using the game Name for backup files has a minor risk associated with it.
-See "Known Issue #2 and #5" for more details.
+See "Known Issue #2 and #4" for more details.
 	- Game Name can now contain any character.
 	- When a game is deleted via Game Manager (or sync), all backup manifest entries for that particular game are now deleted.
 The backup files themselves are not.
 	- The Game Manager now syncs changes to the remote database immediately, instead of only when closed.

-- Feature Addtions & Changes
+- Feature Additions & Changes
 	- Added Regular Expression support for game detection
 		- This feature allows GBM to detect games based on a pattern instead of a single process name.
 		- This allows GBM to better support games that run from multiple executables and games that use interpreters or emulators.